-How to delete duplicate photos on your iPhone, and why you have them
+How to delete duplicate photos on your iPhone

 Regardless of how often you snap photos, it’s safe to say that you have thousands of them in your photo library.
 And as you try to keep your phone synced with your computer or a cloud service, there’s a good chance you will notice an annoying amount of duplicate photos on your iPhone.

 Sure, you could take the time to sift through your library and manually delete each duplicate, but who has that kind of time?
 Keep reading to learn about some automated ways of cleaning up your photo library.
-You’ll also learn some of the common causes of duplicate pictures and what you can do to prevent them in the future.
+You’ll also learn some of the common causes of duplicate pictures, how to delete duplicate photos and what you can do to prevent them in the future.

 Manually deleting your duplicate pictures one by one from your iPhone requires a lot of patience and willpower.
 Thankfully, you can use the app Gemini Photos.
 This app quickly scans your iPhone photo library and groups pictures as duplicates or similar-looking pictures.